crgk/crgk.github.io/private.md

 # Forbidden

-This policy is private and you are not able to view it.
+This policy is private.
+You are not allowed to view it.